khibino/haskell-relational-record/tutorial.md

        => conn -> p -> Relation p a -> IO ()
 run conn param rel = do
   putStrLn $ "SQL: " ++ show rel
-  records <- runQuery conn (relationalQuery rel) param mapM_ print records putStrLn ""
+  records <- runRelation conn rel param mapM_ print records putStrLn ""
 {% endhighlight %}

 `run` shows the generated SQL statement first and then the results of the query.
-Here are the signatures of the two important functions above:
+Here are the signatures of the important function above:

 {% highlight haskell %}
-runQuery :: (IConnection conn, ToSql SqlValue p, FromSql SqlValue a) =>
+runRelation :: (IConnection conn,
+                ToSql SqlValue p,
+                FromSql SqlValue a) =>
-            conn -> Query p a -> p -> IO [a]
+               conn -> Relation p a -> p -> IO [a]

-relationalQuery :: Relation p r -> Query p r
 {% endhighlight %}

 OK.
 Let's execute our relation on "examples.db":